schahmatist/Amazon-Reviews-NLP-Sentiment-Analysis/README.md

 ### EVALUATION

-* Accuracy of 95.3 was acheived
+* Accuracy of 95.3 was achieved
 ***
 **More detailed evaluation metrics:**